 As an emerging researcher and scholar, Patrick’s research efforts can be categorized into several persistent areas of inquiry:

-- Research that extends and experiments with sound in the design of interactive experiences;
+- Research that extends and experiments with sound in the design of interactive experiences for live and hybrid stages;

 - Investigating self-reflective teaching practices particularly in project-based learning environments;